How you make a difference

 Our CCG learns from patients in a variety of ways.
 One of the main ways that we do this is through our governing body hearing first-hand from patients and their families about their experiences of NHS services and how they can be improved.

-Recently, our governing body have heard about experiences including;
+Recently, our governing body has heard about experiences including;

 You can read the patient experiences heard by our governing body in the governing body meeting minutes.
 These can all be found in our governing body papers.